 Your Turn:

 When faced with challenges, try to find the humor in the situation.
-Even if it’s just a small chuckle at something absurd, laughter can provide you with the mental space needed to think clearly and stay strong.
+Even if it’s just a small chuckle at something absurd.
+Laughter can provide you with the mental space needed to think clearly and stay strong.
 Humor doesn’t solve problems, but it makes the journey a lot more bearable.

 Lesson 3: Rely on Your Tribe